 Maintaining high levels of security is of upmost importance for the financial sector as they must protect their client’s details.
 Threats to document security can include:

-Some of the main concerns include security breaches, unstructured data, unsecured files, human failure and unauthorized access to storage.
 All these mean that you could be risking client data, customer databases, financial details or even current deals.

 We work a lot with financial services companies where regulation, security and compliance levels are extremely high.
 Hence, we have strong security tools and policies to comply with their standards.

 It is more important than ever for clients to trust your company.
 As more customers are demanding that their suppliers are secure, this is becoming a business necessity.
 Whilst the topic of document safety can be daunting, there are simple steps you can take to ensure that nothing goes wrong.

 A study by CloudEntr (“State of SMB Cybersecurity”) revealed that 77% of organizations identified employees as the weakest link for maintaining data and network security.
 For this reason, strict organizational codes and practices need to be in place to reduce risk.